CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - object: The object that wants be converted in a `Carbon.FreeResources.Class`.
-- documents: A `Carbon.Documents` object where the FreeResource scope is in.
+- documents: A `Carbon.Documents.Class` object where the FreeResource scope is in.

 --